 - 1. A range of housing opportunities meeting a variety of lifestyles (p.9): - a.
 Identify various residential product types and establish ways in which they can be integrated in a compatible manner - 2.
 Balance development with ample open space and recreational areas, while protecting natural and environmentally sensitive resources (p.9): - a.
 Plan and develop links ... between recreation and open space uses - b.
 Link environmental features for use as recreational ... amenities within the Southwest Community Area - 3.
 Safe and convenient roadways which seek to minimize traffic impacts as land is further developed (p.10): - a.
-Design and construct a transportation system that maximizes roadway capacity in the southern portion of the City.
-Similar to the Southwest Community Area Plan, the Al recommends development of a variety of housing types to meet the various needs of residents.
-The petitioner's proposal is generally consistent with the goals of the Southwest Community Area Plan and the Al by providing a mix of housing types, providing open space and natural areas, and facilitating road and bike path connections.
+Design and construct a transportation system that maximizes roadway capacity

+The analysis completed as part of the City's Analysis of Impediments to Fair Housing Choice (AI) in 2017 also identified a concentration of single family homeowner units and few multi-family rental units in the southern portion of the City.
+Similar to the Southwest Community Area Plan, the AI recommends development of a variety of housing types to meet the various needs of residents.
+The petitioner's proposal is generally consistent with the goals of the Southwest Community Area Plan and the AI by providing a mix of housing types, providing open space and natural areas, and facilitating road and bike path connections.